Jocatins/java-for-beginners/README.md

 The term overloading refers to the act of using the same method/constructor name in a class but different parameter declarations.
 Method overloading is an example of Polymorphism.

+In Java programming, overloading constructors is a technique used to allow an object to initialize another.
+This makes coding more efficient.

+Arrays in Java are different from arrays in other programming languages because they are implemented as objects.

+Stacks implement a Last In First Out system (LIFO).
+Queues use a First In First Out order (FIFO).

+Understanding the “public static void main(String args[])” line of code – FYI only This line really represents a method call, main, having ‘args’ (a string array) as parameter.
+This array stores command-line arguments (CLI arguments), which is any information which follows the program name.